 You probably want to enjoy your yacht cruise without feeling like a mess.
 And guess what?
 We’re here to help.
-We’ve gathered some of the best advice for avoiding seasickness so that you can focus on enjoying the waves with the Dubai marina yacht rentals the sun, as well as the adventure.
+We’ve gathered some of the best advice for avoiding seasickness so that you can focus on enjoying the waves with the Dubai marina yacht rentals and the sun, as well as the adventure.

 What is Seasickness?